Bacard1/HASS-Shoplist/README.md

 ## 🧲 Automation

+> [!IMPORTANT]
-⚠️ Automation below is not mandatory but recommended.Their lack will not interfere with the work of the shopping list, but it will make it easier.
+> Automation below is not mandatory but recommended.Their lack will not interfere with the work of the shopping list, but it will make it easier.

 - **1. It monitors the products already removed and activates the cleaner. 🔽:**